ISA-tools/isa-api/isatools/io/mtbls.md

 The slicer needs to produce:

 - A reduced ISA file after the slicing.
-- A Zip/TAR for the data files produced by the slicing.
+- The list of URLs for Raw data files/study files to be downloaded by another tool.